Baylor University School of Law

 The goal of the Career Development Office it to help students evaluate and pursue their unique career objectives.
 The CDO provides educational programs and resources to enable students to identify their strengths and interests and to help them develop career plans.
 The CDO offers one-on-one counseling, application review, and various library and online resources students will find useful as they plan their futures.
 We notify students weekly about opportunities and legal market updates in the "This Week in the CDO" email.
 The CDO has a Director of Employer Relations, whose primary responsibility is meeting with firms and employers to discuss the firms' cultures and to discuss Baylor Law.
 The CDO runs on-campus interviews, the field placement program, and the judicial clerkship application process.

-Learn more about career placement and bar passage at Baylor University School of Law
+Learn more about career placement at Baylor University School of Law

 Tuition and Aid